 Patent attorney: job description

 Patents are legal rights that are granted to the inventors of novel technical processes and commodities, securing exclusive rights to their inventions for up to 20 years.
-In the UK, patents are granted by the UK Intellectual Property Office or the European Patent Office.
+In the UK, patents are currently granted by the UK Intellectual Property Office or the European Patent Office.

 They are responsible for: